aryanmishal/etl-monitoring-dashboard/USER_GUIDE.md

 ### Password Reset
 1. Click "Forgot Password" on the login page
 2. Enter your registered email address
-3. Follow the instructions sent to your email
+3. Follow the instructions to reset your password

-*Note: User registration is not available through the app.
-Accounts are created by an administrator.*
+*Note: User registration is managed by administrators.
+If you need an account, contact your admin.*

 ## Application Navigation

-After logging in, you can use the navigation bar to access the following pages:
+After logging in, use the navigation bar to access:
-- **Summary**: View analytics and trends for ETL processes
+- **Summary**: View analytics and trends for ETL processes (daily, weekly, monthly)
-- **Sync Status**: See the status of ETL sync operations
+- **Sync Status**: See the status of ETL sync operations for all users
 - **Vitals**: Monitor user/system health metrics
-- **Profile**: View and update your personal information
+- **Profile**: View and update your personal information (nickname, full name, password)
-- **Settings**: Change your preferences (e.g., custom analytics options)
+- **Settings**: Change your preferences (analytics logic, custom user count, theme)
 - **Admin**: (If you have admin access) Manage users and system settings

 ## Summary Page
 - View daily, weekly, or monthly analytics for ETL processes
 - Use the date picker to select the period you want to analyze
-- Switch between different views (daily/weekly/monthly) using the view selector
+- Switch between different views (daily/weekly/monthly)
 - If you have custom user settings (e.g., custom user count), set them in Settings and see the analytics update accordingly

 ## Sync Status Page

-- View the status of all ETL sync processes (running, completed, failed)
+- View the status of all ETL sync processes (available, missing)
-- See historical sync data
+- See historical sync data for all users
-- Use pagination or filters (if available) to navigate records
+- Use pagination or filters to navigate records

 ## Vitals Page
 - Monitor key health metrics for users and the system
 - Quickly spot issues or bottlenecks in the ETL pipeline

 ## Profile & Settings

-- **Profile**: Update your personal information (nickname, full name, etc.)
+- **Profile**: Update your personal information (nickname, full name) and change your password
-- **Settings**: Change your preferences, such as notification settings or custom analytics options
+- **Settings**: Change your preferences, such as analytics logic (raw files or custom user count) and theme (light/dark)
-- Change your password from the Profile or Settings page
+- All changes are saved and applied to analytics and dashboard views

 ## Admin Panel
 *For users with admin access only:*
 - Manage user accounts (add, edit, or remove users)
-- View system settings and perform administrative actions
 - Access the Admin Login page to authenticate as an admin if required
+- View and update system settings

 ## Troubleshooting

 ### Common Issues
 1. **Login Problems**
    - Verify username and password
    - Check internet connection
    - Clear browser cache
    - Try incognito mode
+2. **Session Expired / Auto-Logout**
+   - The app will automatically log you out if your session expires or if authentication fails (global error handler)
+   - Simply log in again to continue

-2. **Process/Data Issues**
+3. **Process/Data Issues**
    - Check error messages
    - Verify data source availability
    - Contact your administrator if issues persist

-3. **Performance Issues**
+4. **Performance Issues**
    - Clear browser cache
    - Check internet speed
    - Reduce data load